balena-io/docs/pages/dockerfile.md

 At this point we're done - Resin.io will build this container on the build server and automatically run `start` on all our devices!

+## Dockerfiles for Other Programming Languages

+There are a number of example Dockerfiles avialable for different languages listed on the [projects page][starter-projects].

 [container]:https://en.wikipedia.org/wiki/Operating_system%E2%80%93level_virtualization
 [docker]:https://www.docker.com/
 [dockerfile]:https://docs.docker.com/reference/builder/